In this post I’m going to answer a really popular question: Is hypnotherapy or the low FODMAP diet better for managing IBS?

 Pro’s and Con’s of Gut Directed Hypnotherapy

-Now I think you may agree with me here that the biggest pro is being able to manage your symptoms long term without having to go through the stress, overwhelm and confusion of changing your diet and following a food plan.
+The biggest pro is being able to manage your symptoms long term without having to go through the stress, overwhelm and confusion of changing your diet.
 There is no complicated food shopping or hours of time preparing meals in advance.
-Hypnotherapy also helps to reduce or eliminate food anxiety, and rebuilds the trust and confidence in your body which allows you to start saying yes to social events which involve food, and to stop feeling at the mercy of your bowel.
+Hypnotherapy also helps to reduce or eliminate food anxiety, and rebuilds the trust and confidence in your body.
+This allows you to start saying yes to social events which involve food, and to stop feeling at the mercy of your bowel.

 I’ve worked with many clients who have successfully gone back to booking holidays away, taking long car journeys, and eating out in restaurants again without all that old fear and anxiety.
 In fact the gut hypnotherapy program I take my clients through doesn’t just focus on reducing your symptoms, it also helps you to get back doing all of the things you love.

 Now in terms of cons, hypnotherapy is not magic and there is a time and energy commitment needed from you.
-There are daily self hypnosis support sessions to listen to which are around 20-25 minutes in length, and often I’ll give my clients tasks to do in-between weekly sessions, which include tracking their thoughts and deep breathing exercises.
+For example listening to daily self hypnosis support sessions which are around 20-25 minutes in length.
+I’ll also give my clients tasks to do in-between weekly sessions, which include tracking their thoughts and deep breathing exercises.

 Pro’s and Con’s of Low Fodmap